History of forests in the area

 - Forest Investment program

-We know about planting trees – we have planted over 15,000 since our group was established!
+We know about planting trees – we have planted almost 21,000 native trees and shrubs since our group was established!

 If you own land in the watershed and want to plant trees, you can ask us for advice.